 The Yogic Master

 Arguably, the best ever English Springer Spaniel sleeping position ever to exist, the Yogic Master is also the weirdest pose out of all.
 In this particular stance, the pup sleeps on its back, with its legs floating in the air.
-Some dogs also prefer turning up a bit to one of their sides when doing so according to their comfort or else make the wall or the sofa their support system.
+Some dogs also prefer turning up a bit to one of their sides when doing so according to their comfort or else make the wall, their bed ridges or the sofa their support system.
 Although we pet parents may find this to be greatly inconvenient, the position is actually quite comfortable and relaxing for them.

 Given the pups natural body design, sleeping in such a stance allows their backs to finally relax a little and gain its strength back.
 Moreover, it also means that the Spaniel trusts you completely, therefore exposing you with their vital organs.
 Such doggos are also super happy and content with their surroundings.